vrobweis/WeisVincent-Code/Week 1 Notes/OOP Pillars.md

 * Literally means "many forms".
 * When you present the same interface but the inputs/data types used are going to differ.
 * Ability to substitute different implementation details for different needs
-* Ability of an object to take on many forms
 * Implementations
     * Ad Hoc
         * defines a common interface for an arbitrary set of individually specified types